Bitcoin btc

 • If the total gains — disposal value summed up — are 4X higher than the Capital Gains Annual Exemption

-Disposal value is calculated by the inclusion of selling and exchanging cryptoassets, using them as payments and as gifts to non-partners/spouses.
+Disposal value is calculated by including selling and exchanging cryptoassets, using them as payments and as gifts to non-partners/spouses.

 An accountant will tell you what you should already know by reading to this point.
 The nature of using your cryptoassets will determine whether they are liable for taxes on crypto in the form of CGT or/and income tax.
-For infrequent crypto traders, this is easy to follow, as almost always CGT will be applicable.
+This is easy to follow for infrequent crypto traders, as almost always CGT will be applicable.

-However, if the bulk of your income comes from frequent trading with multiple types of cryptoassets, acquisitioned in multiple ways, it may be best practice to seek advice from a professional accountant.
-At least for a while, until you are completely familiarized with the process.
+However, if the bulk of your income comes from frequent trading with multiple types of cryptoassets and acquisition in multiple ways, it may be best practice to seek advice from a professional accountant.
+At least briefly, until you are completely familiar with the process.

 No doubt, a professional accountant will take care of: